 With a background in corporate finance and business improvement, Kai looks after company performance and investor relations.
 Equally committed to social enterprise, Kai is dedicated to improving financial literacy in communities around the world through the partnerships we create at Duffle & Co.

-Freya’s background is in business optimisation and portfolio management in financial services.
-Combining her practical and creative skillset, she is passionate about CI, customer journeys and brand development, heading up creative design, B2C and marketing across the business.
-She believes that we should not only create great products but great experiences, developing our brand story and connection between our talented suppliers and our customers.
+Freya’s background is in business optimisation, portfolio management and creative design.
+Combining her practical and creative skillset, she oversees brand, product and design.
+If you're a retailer or looking for a collab hit her up!
+She believes that we should not only create great products but great experiences, using our story to connect our talented suppliers and our customers.

 Daniel is currently studying Accounting Sciences at the University of South Africa, with a Financial Sciences degree from the University of Pretoria.
 Fully committed to learning and getting more involved in the financial and wholesale operations of Duffle & Co., he is passionate about community, sport and business.